 blessed in a certain fashion.
 Ok, I made that up, but at the rate that some traditions make claims at multiplier karma effect, I figured most of their believers are gullible enough anyway.) or both when Venus is up near our moon.
 (Oh what luck, it is up near our moon in this few days!).

-Imagine my surprise when I reach the carpark to see the whole place buzzing with cars!
+Imagine my surprise when I reached the carpark to see the whole place buzzing with cars!
 Now how am I to know which car is here to pick me up and which one is waiting to ferry me to some Dharma Hall to give a surprise impromptu talk in some obscure language?
 I decided to play it cool and wait for the driver to signal to me.
 After a few minutes, no one came and I figured none of them were here to pick me up for either reasons.
 A fellow buddhist, Puay Khim, came along and after arranging his robes on his left shoulder, and paying obesience, he asked … … oh wait, wrong story.
 No, he was wearing a T-shirt and he greeted me and just started chatting casually.
 What was I thinking about?

 At 9:08am, I called our good Ven. and informed him that the transport was not here yet.
 I was told that it was to pick me up at 9:15am.
 Oh dear, by the earlier logic, did I just use up someone’s good merits by being early?
 Well, I guess it’s his good fortune that I’m using it up for him, so that’s still good karma for him in the end.
 Double-joy! hahaha … I then quizzed Ven.
 Dhammika if the driver had my mobile no. so that he could call me to find me in case he got lost.
 Ven.
-Dhammika mumble “no” and said something else that was between incoherent and “whatever”.
+Dhammika mumbled “no” and said something else that was between incoherent and “whatever”.
 Not wanting to be pushy with a senior monk, an Ang-mo at that, I decided to leave it at a hint.
 You know how Ang-mos are good at complaining to people and how Singaporeans are so sub-servient to them and what not.
 Not sure if it makes a difference between an American Ang-mo and a British Ang-mo, but I was not ready to find out. (ok, I don’t really care … and really some of them like you to be pushy with them, makes them feel at home.
 But for comic relief, this is more funnier isn’t it? (yes, it should read funnier, without the more.
 This is my way of telling people that their improper usage of more XYZ is not more funny nor funnier.)
 Only a good software developer (or mathematician) would think of using nested brackets, so next time you do this, think happy thoughts of me)

 Having suggested to him that my mobile no. be given to the driver, I hung up and waited patiently till 9:15am.
 Still no go.
-And by now, you must be wondering what kind of monk is so merticulous about timing.
+And by now, you must be wondering what kind of monk is so meticulous about timing.
 I just did not want to dry up some poor guys’ karma bank reserve because I did not check on my time.
 Either that or it’s fairly ridiculous to be waiting so long for a transport to turn up when I could have well taken a bus, arrived on time and still have spare time for refreshments to boot, hence my special note on the timing.

 After awhile, and many thoughtful Dharma discussions with Puay Khim and a cheerful lady, we were sitting on the stairs and still no drivers nor attempts to abduct me to give some talks.
-In the end, Puay Khim and lady left for the Vesak Trail training (by Puay Khim) and after a few more minutes, I decided that if I were to wait, I might as well wait in style.
+In the end, Puay Khim and the lady left for the Vesak Trail training (by Puay Khim) and after a few more minutes, I decided that if I were to wait, I might as well wait in style.
 In the lounge area on the first floor of the memorial hall were nice, plush sofas that you can either meditate on or sink and disappear into.
 By then it was already 45 minutes into my wait for transport.
 I called again but got no reply and decided that it’s probably too late and maybe it was not meant to be.
 As I pondered on how things can go so messed up, Ven.
 Dhammika called up and apologised that “the old man who was supposed to pick you up must have forgotten about it as he is just casually strolling up … “.
 “I will grill him” Ven.
 Dhammika assured me.
 He then advised me to catch a cab and he would arrange for someone to foot the bill.
 Fine.
 Being a good monk, I took it in my stride, and strode out to catch a cab.
 It was almost 10am by now.

 The journey was uneventful and pretty short.
 When I

-reached BDMS, an elderly person came up to the cab and foot the bill.
+reached BDMS, an elderly person came up to the cab and footed the bill.
 I waited politely for him before going to the main door.
 “I waited for 20mins at the stairs!” came a blunt retort from the elderly to a non-existent question that I never asked.
 I was flabbergasted.
 “I waited for 45mins at The Stairs facing the Carpark” I maintained, noting how quickly this was escalating into the first ever open-court debate in Singapore between a monk and an elderly along Balestier road.
 “I was at the one facing Evergreen home” he further exclaimed.
 By then, I was none too interested in clarifying anything as I was met by Ven.
 Dhammika who greeted me with a “I’m getting quite used to this all”.
 I thought at first that he referred to the foul-ups in Singapore but later realised he was referring to the misunderstanding that always seem to punctuate our meetings.

 The book launch for “The Gentle Way of Buddhist Meditation” and his introduction of the author “Godwin Samararatne” went smoothly with his usual dosage of wry humour which the floor soaked in with glee.
 Then later Ven.
 Dhammika casually queried about the exact details with the elderly man and me.
 Interestingly, the elderly started off with “He should have waited at the staircase facing Evergreen home”.
 Ven.
 Dhammika confirmed the location to be the stairs facing the carpark, but by then I was just disinterested as it was inconsequential mostly.
 A part of me however wanted to point out that Ven.
 Dhammika should have given my contact to the driver or me his, so that this would not have happened.
 The driver could also have called BDMS and ask for my contact instead of waiting for 20mins and returning empty handed, without even a cake or something.
 So much “IFs”.
 Someone (Puay Khim) mentioned to me about how an insurance ad in US made good use of wordings.
 The ad had a punch-line “Life is full of IFs” and the double play is awesome.
 In retrospect, there are indeed many IFs in our lives, or lifes if you will.
 Instead of making post-IFs statements, “If I had done this or that … I would be / would not be … bla bla bla